 I really think that it takes a bit to get used to but I’m overall happy with my microfiber towels because they dry so fast and they are compact and easy to store.
 Another thing to take note of is that these towels are really made to use outdoors, so they are built for the function of drying fast.

 Mission cooling towels are definitely a cool towel to own, literally and figuratively speaking.
 I’m happy knowing that you know more about hyperhidrosis and more about this brand as well.
+I highly recommend Mission cooling towels as an affordable solution to keeping you cooler during warm days.
+It is definitely a cool (pun intended) way to stay dry all day.

 After all, I love writing about anything that can help make excessive sweating easier to bear.
 I’d like to thank you for taking the time to read through this review to learn more.